genevalab/code_profiling/README.md

 # Profiling R code

 We'll do our R code profiling in RStudio.
-Open up the app then got to Session>Set Working Directory and select ```/code_profiling/R_profile/``` as your working directory.
+Open up the app, then go to Session>Set Working Directory and select ```/code_profiling/R_profile/``` as your working directory.
 You should see two scripts ```mbm_examples.R``` and ```profviz_examples.R``` in the Files pane of RStudio.
 Click on each to open the scripts (usually these will appear in the upper right pane, with a tab for each script.

 Run the first two lines of ```mbm_examples.R``` to install any R packages you will need run the scripts.

-Now Run the code down to line 37 to run MicroBenchMark, which will generate a text outout of run times for each of four different sorting techniques.
+Now run the code down to line 37 to run MicroBenchMark, which will generate a text output of run times for each of four different sorting techniques.
 Microbenchmark runs each function multiple times (in this example 50) to give a mean and distribution of run times.
 Run the next example to compare three different methods of querying and summarizing tabular data (base R, SQL, and dplyr).

 While this is useful information, it doesn't help us understand what elements of each option are influencing runtime.